Spend a leisurely day viewing some of the murals on display across the city.

-The first place on the list is the truly iconic Old Hong Kong Skyline graffiti on Graham Street.
-Although we don’t often see such clear blue skies and the houses depicted belong rather to Kowloon than Central, the spot is beloved by both locals and tourists for this old-school vibe.
+Stop 1: The first place on the list is the truly iconic Old Hong Kong Skyline graffiti on Graham Street.
+Although we don’t often see such clear blue skies (and the houses depicted actually belong to Kowloon rather than Central), the spot is loved by both locals and tourists because of its old-school vibe.
 It’s a good way to show kids the disappearing side of Hong Kong without actually leaving the island.
 Plus, it’s a great spot for photo ops!

 Uma Nota, 38 Peel Street, Central, Hong Kong, 2889 7576, www.uma-nota.com